 Failure to respect FSC property and any other property that is not your own is prohibited.
 Residents may be assessed restitution for any damages incurred.

 Residents and guests must present proper identification when requested.
-Students must comply with FSC or Community Living official’s request (including Resident Advisors, Community Living Coordinators, Hall Directors, Student Development Staff and Campus Safety Officers) when such official is working within the performance of his/her duties.
+Students must comply with an FSC official’s request (including Resident Advisors, Community Directors, Community Living Staff, Student Development Staff and Campus Safety Officers) when such official is working within the performance of his/her duties.
 A notification to schedule and/or maintain an appointment or meeting with a staff member must be honored.

 Residents are encouraged to personalize their rooms and decorate public areas within established guidelines and policies.
-These guidelines and policies are available through the Hall Director for each building.
+These guidelines and policies are available through the Community Director for each campus residential facility.
 The use of contact paper and stickers is prohibited in all residence and public area locations.
-No decorations may be displayed in room windows.
-Windows may not be covered except with the blinds installed by the college or personal curtains.

-Christmas lights and live cut Christmas trees are prohibited in the Residence Halls and college apartments.
-Artificial Christmas trees are allowed, but may not contain Christmas lights (ornaments and tinsel are okay).
-Other holiday decorations must be approved by the Hall Director for the building or the Office of Community Living.
+Live cut Christmas trees are prohibited in all campus residential facilities.
+Artificial Christmas trees are allowed in all campus residential facilities.
+Other holiday decorations must be approved by the Community Director for the campus residential facility or the Office of Community Living.

-Any personal or commercial solicitation (including door-to-door and distribution of advertising circulars) within residence hall living areas or public areas is prohibited (violators should be reported to Campus Safety).
+Any personal or commercial solicitation (including door-to-door and distribution of advertising circulars) within campus residential facility areas or public areas is prohibited (violators should be reported to Campus Safety).
 Residents or official student organizations may use public and common areas with approval from Student Development.
 Guidelines and approval forms are available at Student Development.

 The Office of Community Living reserves the right to limit the number of materials posted per event or organization to ensure equitable access to limited bulletin board space.
 Posters are not permitted on walls, doors or windows.
-All signs must be approved and stamped by the Center of Student Involvement before posting.
+All signs must be approved and stamped by the Center of Student Involvement and posted by Community Living staff.

 In compliance with state law, the illegal possession, sale or use of drugs is prohibited.
-Possession of drug-related paraphernalia is prohibited in the residence halls and is subject to confiscation.
+Possession of drug-related paraphernalia is prohibited in any campus residential facility and is subject to confiscation.
 Drug paraphernalia includes any item or device which can be used to ingest or smoke an illegal substance, including but not limited to hookahs, bongs, or pipes.

 Residents should not leave items unattended on the stove or in the oven at any time.
 Residents are responsible for the proper use of approved cooking appliances and attention to food items while using the appliances.

 Residents of Dell/Miller/Hollis Halls, Joseph Reynolds Hall, Allan Spivey Hall, Publix Commons/Jenkins Hall, Wesley and Nicholas Halls are not allowed to cook in their room but may use the following items in their room or kitchen areas.
-Hot pots, airstream ovens, electric crockpots, coffee pots, drip coffee makers, popcorn makers and small George Foreman grills.
+Hot pots, electric crockpots, coffee pots, drip coffee makers, microwaves, and small George Foreman grills.
 Any item must have an automatic shut off feature.
 Any item that has an open coil (including but not limited to toasters, hot plates, and toaster ovens) is prohibited.